 Power

 Power comes from a large 13.8V 100A 3-stage power supply used to power all of the public safety radios up at the site.
-Also connected to the power supply is 800AH of batteries used for when the AC goes offline.
-The entire building is backed up with a generator.
+Also connected to the power supply is 800AH of batteries which are used when the AC power system goes offline.
+The entire building is backed up by a diesel generator.

 Admin Building Pictures